-- Disconnect the regulators, pressure gauge, and other equipment.
+- Disconnect loop calibrators, multimeter, and other setup equipment.

-- Reinstall the control valve in the processing area.
+- Reinstall the mass flow controller in the processing area securely to prevent leaks.

 Sample calibration report

-The Excel template that was used to make the control valve calibration report can be downloaded from the link below.
+The Excel template that was used to make the mass flow controller calibration report can be downloaded from the link below.